InvoanceInvoance

 Modify a written ledger entry

-UPDATE and DELETE are revoked at the Postgres role level.
+UPDATE and DELETE are revoked at the database role level.
 The application has no write path that modifies existing rows.

 Delete an anchored record